pmccarthy/architecture/rfcs/0000-kuadrant-release-process.md

 [summary]: #summary

 Kuadrant is a set of components that their artifacts are built and delivered independently.
-This RFC aims to define every aspect of the event of releasing a new version of the whole, in terms of versioning, cadence, communication, channels, etc.
+This RFC aims to define every aspect of the event of releasing a new version of the whole, in terms of versioning, cadence, communication, channels, handover to other teams, etc.

 # Motivation
 [motivation]: #motivation